faso3dQENJfwRED5hZDjtFfhj/HML4Rec/README.md

 The source code of paper "HML4Rec: Hierarchical Meta-Learning for Cold-StartRecommendation in Flash-Sale E-commerce" for reproduction.

 ## Reproduce Evaulation Results in the Paper
-Experiment.ipynb shows an example about our experiment on MovieLens 1M.
+Experiment.ipynb gives the code for reproducing our experiment on MovieLens 1M.

 ### Requirements
 - python 3.7+